JohnAlbin/drupal-twig-extensions/README.md

 In order for this project to work, you **must install either Twig.js or Twing**.

-To install Twig.js: `npm install --dev twig`
+To install Twig.js: `npm install --save-dev twig`

-To install Twing: `npm install --dev twing`
+To install Twing: `npm install --save-dev twing`

 Then install this project with:<br />
-`npm install --dev drupal-twig-extensions`
+`npm install --save-dev drupal-twig-extensions`

 ## Usage